 Congregational Care

 First United Methodist Church knows that there are situations in everyone's life when it is important to have caring Christians walk along side with them.
 Our Nurture ministry provides phone calls, visitation, prayer, communion, and anointing as well as tangible items of God's love and care (prayer shawls, baby blankets, knitted hats for chemotherapy patients, and bereavement meals) for our congregation and community.
 Those involved in our visitation and Stephen Ministry are trained to be a listening caring ear for those experiencing grief, divorce or a life threatening illness.
-If you or someone who know might benefit from this ministry, contact Deborah Rice at 501.623.6668, ext 117 OR call or text our Congregational Care Line 501.545.3601
+If you or someone who know might benefit from this ministry, contact Rev. J.J.
+Galloway at 501.623.6668, ext 100

 Hospital & REHABILITATION CENTER VISITATION